thecodinghouse/rails_rest_vote/README.md

 >**DISCLAIMER**
 >
->Host application user managment model name should be `user`, It is recommended to use [devise gem](https://github.com/plataformatec/devise) for authentication purpose.
+>Your rails application user managment model name should be `user`.

 ## Installation